pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 The `--update-strategy` flag accepts two values (`merge` (default) and `replace`).

-This flag might be used to control whether configuration properties and values passed through `--file workload.yaml` for an existing workload `merge` with, or completely `replace` (or overwrite), existing on-cluster properties or values set for a workload.
+Use this flag to control whether configuration properties and values passed through `--file workload.yaml` for an existing workload `merge` with, or `replace` (overwrite), existing on-cluster properties or values set for a workload.

-**Note** All `tanzu apps workload apply` commands employs the `merge` update strategy if not specified otherwise by explicitly using the flag and setting its value to `replace`.

 With the default `merge`:

-If the `--file workload.yaml` deletes an existing on-cluster property or value, that property is not be removed from the on-cluster definition.
+If the `--file workload.yaml` deletes an existing on-cluster property or value, that property is not removed from the on-cluster definition.
 If the `--file workload.yaml` includes a new property/value - it is added to the on-cluster workload properties/values.
 If the `--file workload.yaml` updates an existing value for a property, that property's value